lucasccampos/prediction_cake/README.md

 ## Features
- - Estratégias baseadas em indicadores gráficos;
+ - Strategies based on chart indicators;
- - Backtesting de estratégias com dados onchain;
+ - Backtesting of strategies with onchain data;

 ### Backtesting
-> Exemplo resultado do backtesting.
+> Example result of backtesting.

-> começando com 1000$ na carteira.
+> starting with $1000 in the wallet.

-> apostando 5$ em cada round apostado.
+> betting $5 on each bet round.

-> usando Martingale em cada perca.
+> using Martingale on each loss.

 ![alt text](https://github.com/lucasccampos/prediction_cake/blob/master/screenshots/backtesting_result.jpg?raw=true)